pypa/cibuildwheel/docs/contributing.md

 - `cibuildwheel` should wrap the complexity of wheel building.
 - The user interface to `cibuildwheel` is the build script (e.g. `.travis.yml`).
 Feature additions should not increase the complexity of this script.
 - Options should be environment variables (these lend themselves better to YML config files).
 They should be prefixed with `CIBW_`.
-- Options should be generalise to all platforms.
+- Options should be generalised to all platforms.
 If platform-specific options are required, they should be namespaced e.g. `CIBW_TEST_COMMAND_MACOS`

 Other notes:

 - The platforms are very similar, until they're not.
-I'd rather have straight-forward code than totally DRY code, so let's keep airy platform abstractions to a minimum.
+I'd rather have straightforward code than totally DRY code, so let's keep airy platform abstractions to a minimum.
 - I might want to break the options into a shared config file one day, so that config is more easily shared.
 That has motivated some of the design decisions.

 ### cibuildwheel's relationship with build errors